kushagra67414/Data_Analyst_with_Sql_Server/README.md

 # Data_Analyst_with_Sql_Server

-##   Already started my course from DataCamp
+##   Already started my course from DataCamp<br>

-` Total 11 courses`
+Total 11 courses

+1. Introduction to SQL Server
+2. Introduction to Relational Databases in SQL
+3. Intermediate SQL Server
-Building and Optimizing Triggers in SQL Server
+4. Time Series Analysis in SQL Server

-Database Design

-Functions for Manipulating Data in SQL Server
+5. Functions for Manipulating Data in SQL Server
+6. Database Design

-Hierarchical and Recursive Queries in SQL Server
+7. Hierarchical and Recursive Queries in SQL Server

-Improving Query Performance in SQL Server

-Intermediate SQL Server

-Time Series Analysis in SQL Server

-Transactions and Error Handling in SQL Server
+8. Transactions and Error Handling in SQL Server

-Writing Functions and Stored Procedures in SQL Server
+9. Writing Functions and Stored Procedures in SQL Server
+10. Building and Optimizing Triggers in SQL Server
+11. Improving Query Performance in SQL Server

->Will try to update my progess at alternate days.
+**Will try to update my progess on alternate days.**

 ## Course-1 Accomplisment